Across almost every industry, more and more organizations are turning to digital signage as part of their communications channels.

 What is the call to action (CTA) for your audience?

-Audiences today are bombarded with messaging during almost every waking moment.
+Today, we are bombarded with messaging throughout the day.
 There’s only so much they can take in.

 Consumers are experts at spotting and switching off to content which isn’t going anywhere – often without even realizing they’ve done it.

 Time spent on content without a purpose is time wasted.